Joury Tarek

-Joury Tarak Mohammed Ismail (جوري طارق محمد إسماعيل; born 12 March 2003) is a Saudi professional footballer who plays as a forward or a midfielder for Saudi Women's Premier League club Al-Ittihad and the Saudi Arabia national team.
+Joury Tarak Mohammed Ismail (جوري طارق محمد إسماعيل; born 12 March 2003) is a Saudi professional footballer who plays as a forward or a midfielder for Saudi Women's Premier League club Al Qadsiah FC and the Saudi Arabia national team.

 Club career

 Tarek started playing football at the age of 8, playing with relatives in the backyard as finding girls' teams was challenging at the time.

 Tarek played with the Storm (now Al-Shabab) before joining Jeddah Eagles in 2021.

 Al-Ittihad

 Following the acquisition of Jeddah Eagles by Al-Ittihad, including its players and staff, Tarek subsequently joined Al-Ittihad.
 On 15 October 2022, she debuted for Al-Ittihad in a 3–1 win against rivals Al-Ahli.
 On 21 October 2022, She scored her first goal for the club, leveling the score against Eastern Flames in the 17th minute.

 On 15 February 2023, Al-Ittihad announced the renewal of Tarek's contract for two seasons up to 2025.